bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

     taken to ensure that these support layers and the rest of the model do not overlap.

--   `holesize`: Adds an optional cut-out hole to the support with the 2D size provided.
+-   `hole_size`: Adds an optional cut-out hole to the support with the 2D size provided.
 The hole always cuts through the full support thickness.
 No hole will be added if this parameter is not present.

--   `holetype`: Type of hole to be punched into the support layer.
+-   `hole_type`: Type of hole to be punched into the support layer.
     Currently supported are *rectangle* and *cylinder*.
 Defaults to *rectangle*.

--   `holeoffset`: If present, the hole is by default placed at the center of the support layer.
+-   `hole_offset`: If present, the hole is by default placed at the center of the support layer.
 A 2D offset with respect to its default position can be specified using this parameter.